Skip to main content

 Perspective

-The hidden tax of human-first stacks
+The coordination overhead of human-first stacks

 Structured memory as competitive advantage